CyVerse-learning-materials/learning-materials-home/docs/atmo/atmo.md

 When prompted, ensure your username entered is your CyVerse username.
 Enter your CyVerse password and click Ok.

 You should now be connected to your instance desktop.

+## Terminating an Instance

+Once you have finished with your Atmosphere instance you will need to terminate this instance.

+If you are not done with the instance and will use it again in a short amount of time, you can stop or suspend that instance.

+!!!
+Warning

+  Once an instance is terminated, all data on that instance is unrecoverable.
+  Ensure that any data you wish to save is transferred to a persistent location such as the CyVerse Data Store or an Atmosphere volume.

+If necessary, login to Atmosphere and locate the instance you are terminating in a given project.

+Click on the instance name to get to that instances page.
+You should see an “Actions” menu on the right-hand side of the page.

+Click Delete to terminate the instance; read the warning, and click ‘YES, DELETE THIS INSTANCE’ when you are ready to proceed - remember all data still on this instance will be lost.

+## Summary

+This guide has taken you through the absolute basics needed to start using Atmosphere.

+There is a lot more to learn, and many more capabilities than described here.